 Students who wish to take an independent study or fieldwork course should be aware of the following rules and procedures.
-A student must complete 18 credits of coursework prior to enrollment in either independent study or fieldwork.
-Students may accumulate no more than a total of six credits in either independent study or fieldwork, or a combination of the two, toward the degree.
+A student must complete 18 credits of coursework prior to enrollment in either independent study or fieldwork, except with approval from the Ph.D.
+Director.
+Students may accumulate no more than a total of six credits in either independent study or fieldwork, to ra combination of the two, toward the degree.
 During the term prior to enrollment in the course, each student must obtain the approval of a faculty member who agrees to supervise the independent study or fieldwork.

-The student must complete a Application for Supervised Academic Work form that describes her or his course of study, provides a rationale for the course, and is signed by both the student and the supervising faculty member.
+The student must complete an Application for Supervised Academic Work form (available in the APSS Office, Suite 572) that describes her or his course of study, provides a rationale for the course, and is signed by both the student and the supervising faculty member.
 Once completed, the form should be submitted to the Ph.D.
-Program Director for approval, along with (1) a class syllabus; (2) meeting schedule; (3) reading list; and (4) grading plan.
+Program Director for approval, along with (1) a description of the plan of work; and (2) a list of suggested readings.
 The student is not permitted to enroll in independent study or fieldwork without a completed application that has been approved by the Ph.D.
 Program Director.
 Scheduling convenience and paper-writing opportunities are not satisfactory reasons to take independent study coursework.
 Instead, the rationale must relate to (1) the courses that are available in the school, the university, and its affiliated programs, and (2) the relationship of the independent study content to the student's research agenda.